k2view-academy/K2View-Academy/articles/TDM/tdm_overview/01_tdm_overview.md

 One of the main challenges in providing real data for testing teams is that data is often split between different data sources.
 For example, a Customer may be broken up between Customer Care, Billing, Ordering, Ticketing and Collection systems.
 To run functional tests on a Customer in an integrative testing environment, the customer's data must be extracted from all relevant source systems.

-The K2view patented [MicroDB](/articles/01_fabric_overview/02_fabric_glossary.md#mdb--microdb) - a data lake for each Data Product instance - ensures a smooth data provisioning, based on the company's business needs rather than running a separate copy on each data source.
+The K2view patented [MicroDB](/articles/01_fabric_overview/02_fabric_glossary.md#mdb--microdb) - a data lake for each Data Product instance - ensures a smooth data provisioning, based on the company's business needs, rather than running a separate copy on each data source.

 ### Key TDM Features